theotowngarage-com/otg-website/content/workspace/laser/index.md

 - Ensure materials are approved and free of toxic coatings.
 - Keep a fire extinguisher nearby and know where the emergency stop button is.
 - Clean the work area after use.
+- Place leftover scrap materials in the assigned containers, next to the laser cutter.

 ---